The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 travel water filter

-• Filters 1 lt in about 90 seconds
+• Filters 1 L in about 90 seconds

 • Weighs about 0.2 kg

-A UV product like SteriPen should kill all bugs in your water but it’s not going to clean dirty water.
-It’s great for bottles and smaller bladders but it may not purify everything in the biggest water bladders and it takes time.
+A UV product like SteriPen should kill all bacteria in your water, but it won’t clean dirty water.
+It’s great for bottles and smaller bladders, but it may not purify everything in the biggest water bladders, and it takes time.

-A full charge (4-6 hours) should last for about 30 – 50 L of water.
-One bulb is supposed to last about 8000 L. So if you need to purify and don’t want to put chemicals in your drinking water and you think you’ll have reliable electricity then it’s a good option.
+A full charge (4-6 hours) should last about 30–50 L of water.
+One bulb is supposed to last about 8000 L. So if you need to purify and don’t want to put chemicals in your drinking water, and you think you’ll have reliable electricity, then it’s a good option.

 Bikepacking Bottle Water Filters